 Study area.—

 Originating in the Klamath Mountains near Mount Shasta, the Sacramento River is the largest river in California in terms of length and discharge (Jaffe et al. 2007).
 The Sacramento River flows southwest for 716 km until it meets the San Joaquin River near Antioch, California (Nichols et al. 1986).
 The San Joaquin River is the second longest river in California.
 With headwaters in the central Sierra Nevada, the San Joaquin River travels 531 km through the arid Central Valley before its confluence with the Sacramento River (Nichols et al. 1986).
 Mean annual freshwater runoff into the SFE from the SSJ is approximately 34.0 km3 but has varied from a low of 7.6 km3 in 1977 to a high of 65.0 km3 in 1983 (Jaffe et al. 2007).
-The confluence of the Sacramento and San Joaquin rivers form the Sacramento-San Joaquin River Delta which flows into the SFE through Suisun and San Pablo bays (Figure 1).
-Suisun Bay and San Pablo Bay are shallow tidal marshes with average depths of 4.6 m and 3.7 m, respectively (Jaffe et al. 2007; Cloern and Jassby 2012).
+The confluence of the Sacramento and San Joaquin rivers forms the Sacramento-San Joaquin River Delta which flows into the SFE through Suisun and San Pablo bays (Figure 1).
+Suisun Bay and San Pablo Bay are both shallow with average depths of 4.6 m and 3.7 m, respectively (Jaffe et al. 2007; Cloern and Jassby 2012).
 Both bays are turbid, low-salinity environments with average tidal floods of 0.9–1.3 m.
 South of San Pablo Bay is San Francisco Bay.

 Before large-scale changes began in the mid-1800s, the SSJ was characterized as an unregulated tidal marsh prone to extensive flooding (Nichols et al. 1986).
 During the Gold Rush in the 1850s, critical sturgeon habitat was disturbed by mining, urbanization, and agricultural development.
 Early developments diverted water, desiccated wetlands, channelized small tributaries, and increased salinity across the SSJ (Nichols et al. 1986).
 Currently, the SSJ serves as the world’s largest regulated water storage and transportation system (Nichols et al. 1986; Cloern and Jassby 2012; Jackson et al. 2016).
 Water management practices in the SSJ and SFE directed primarily for agricultural use, flood control, and power generation has led to the construction of over 20 dams, 1,600 km of levees, and hundreds of water-diversion facilities that further augment natural environmental conditions (e.g., floodplain connectivity, temperature, streamflow) and sturgeon habitat (Jaffe et al. 2007; Grimaldo et al. 2009; Mussen et al. 2014; Jackson et al. 2016).
 In addition, water-diversion structures throughout the SSJ and SFE entrain fishes, including juvenile sturgeon, potentially contributing as an additional source of mortality (Grimaldo et al. 2009; Mussen et al. 2014).